atomisthq/docs/docs/getting-started/index.md

 !!! hint "Before you get started, you'll need these"
+      * And invite to the [Atomist Alpha Programme](https://atomist.typeform.com/to/MseQBs)
       * A Slack team where you can authorize Atomist
       * A GitHub org or user account to authorize Atomist